EVERSE-ResearchSoftware/RSQKit/.github/pull_request_template.md

 * list your changes here

-Notes to reviewers:
+Notes for reviewers:

-* list your notes here
+* provide additional information for the reviewers here (if needed)